Séamus Coleman: 2012–2017

 On 31 December 2012, Coleman signed a new five-and-a-half-year contract with Everton.

 The 2013–14 season proved to be Coleman's best to date as he scored six league goals, more than his previous seasons at the club combined.
 In April, he was named in the PFA Team of the Year.
 He was also named Everton's Player of the Year and Players' Player of the Year.
 Manager Roberto Martínez hailed Coleman as one of the best full-backs in world football as he was part of a defence which conceded just 39 goals to help Everton finish fifth with a club record of 72 Premier League points.
 He created 45 chances during the season, the third highest amongst Everton players and had the second highest pass completion at 88%.

 On 26 June 2014, Coleman signed a new five-year contract with Everton.
 He scored his first ever goal in European football for Everton on 18 September 2014, netting their second in a 4–1 win over Wolfsburg in the first match of their Europa League campaign.
-On 19 February 2015, he was again on target in Europe, in a 5–1 win over BSC Young Boys in the last 32.
+On 19 February 2015, he was again on target in Europe, in a 5–1 win over Young Boys in the last 32.
 On 22 March, Coleman scored the first goal in an eventual 3–1 away success against Queens Park Rangers with Toffees boss Roberto Martínez praising the full-back for his performance, describing him as "magnificent in his defensive duties" and labelling his opener as "a striker's goal".

 Coleman scored his only goal of the 2015–16 season in a 3–0 away victory against Stoke City on 6 February 2016.

-On 17 September, he opened his 2016–17 goalscoring account in a 3–1 home win against Middlesbrough with a great solo run and finish on his weaker foot.
+On 17 September, he opened his 2016–17 goalscoring account in a 3–1 home win against Middlesbrough with a long run and finish on his weaker foot.
 He scored his second goal of the season on 19 November with an 89th-minute header to win in a 2–1 home win against Swansea City.
+His first goal of 2017 was the only one in an away win against Crystal Palace at Selhurst Park.